 Normally the second coat is applied over the entire surface before applying the final coat, but if the wall is big or it is very warm out, it is recommended that the work be done in a team with one completing the second coat, while the other begins applying the final coat since the third coat needs to be applied on a damp 2nd coat.

-3. When the material has been applied well and smoothed almost like a marmorino, you can begin to “scrape” the surface using a spatula or the blade of the trowel set at a 90 degree angle in respect to the wall.
+3. When the material has been applied well and smoothed almost like a Marmorino, you can begin to “scrape” the surface using a spatula or the blade of the trowel set at a 90-degree angle in respect to the wall.
 Move the blade against the plaster with horizontal (or vertical) movements.

 4. Go over the entire scraped surface to smooth it out again (as usual moving parallel, that is, with the “grain”.)
-After this, check to see if any areas need to be re-scraped at any points.
+After this, check to see if any areas need to be re-scraped at any point.